metacpan/metacpan-cpan-extracted/distros/A/App-Easer/docs/docs/01-getting-started.md

 Basic templates to start with can be found in [templates][];

-## Introductory tutorial
+## Introductory tutorials

-In [Tutorial: a to-do application][] is possible to find a step-by-step tutorial to build a simple application, showing most of the common facilities provided by [App::Easer][].
+[Tutorial: a to-do application][] provides a step-by-step guide to build a simple application, showing most of the common facilities provided by [App::Easer][].

+[Tutorial: splitting onto multiple modules][tut-splitting] grows over the previous one to show how it is possible to easily split the application into several modules, to allow for future expansions.

 [App::Easer]: https://metacpan.org/pod/App::Easer